 South Sudan is the newest country in Africa: formerly part of Sudan, the republic of South Sudan was founded in 2011.
-The country faces the dual challenge of dealing with the effects of more than 50 years of conflict (compounded by recurrent civil strife) and huge development needs.
-Half of its 12 million inhabitants live below the poverty threshold, and one third of children suffer from acute malnutrition.
+The country faces the dual challenge of dealing with the effects of more than 50 years of conflict and huge development needs.

 VSF Germany and VSF Suisse operate in different locations across the country: the Greater Bahr el Ghazal (Lakes, Warrap, Northern and Western Bahr el Ghazal), Greater Upper Nile States (Upper Nile, Jonglei and Unity), and Pibor.

 - Provision of veterinarian assistance, including vaccination and treatment campaigns, training of Community-based Animal Health Workers (CAHWs), establishment of veterinary drugs supply systems and disease surveillance and reporting systems.

 - Establishment of Pastoral Field School and Farmers Field School.

 - Support to the socio-economic reintegration of child soldiers and children affected by the conflict and their families.